 Did you know …

-· Black women are 50% more likely to be sent home or know of a black woman sent home from the workplace because of her hair
+- Black women are 1.5 times more likely to be sent home or know of a Black woman sent home from the workplace because of her hair

-In the US, the law does not currently afford protection for race-based hair discrimination, even if the hairstyle is inherent to racial identity.
+In the US, the law in many states does not currently afford protection for race-based hair discrimination, even if the hairstyle is inherent to racial identity.
+That means Black women can be denied opportunities for employment or professional advancement without consequence.
+It means Black children can be denied entry to school or educational opportunities because of their natural hair.
 This is NOT OK.
-That’s why we co-founded the CROWN Coalition (Creating a Respectful and Open World for Natural Hair) in partnership with the National Urban League, Color Of Change, and Western Center on Law and Poverty.
-Our mission is to advance efforts to end hair discrimination and to create a more equitable and inclusive beauty experience for black women and girls.
+That’s why in 2019 we co-founded the CROWN Coalition in partnership with the National Urban League, Color Of Change, and Western Center on Law and Poverty to advance anti-hair discrimination legislation.
+Our mission was, and is today, to advance efforts to end hair discrimination and to create a more equitable and inclusive beauty experience for Black women and girls.

-In 2019 Black women still remain pressured to conform to Eurocentric standards of appearance.
+Black women are unfairly impacted by societal norms and corporate grooming policies, creating distractions that impact our whole society.
+We know diversity has a positive impact on a workplace, and that companies that fire, refuse to hire or promote Black women because of their Protective Hairstyle destabilizes individuals, households and the broader economy.
+The workforce may boast more working women than ever, but Black women still remain pressured to conform to Eurocentric standards of appearance.
 Black women report receiving formal grooming policies at a rate significantly higher than White women.
-Natural hairstyles inherent to Black identity such as locks, braids, bantu knots, etc. are ranked the lowest for ‘job readiness.’
+Natural hairstyles inherent to Black identity such as locs, braids, bantu knots, etc. are ranked the lowest for professional appearance.

-We can see a world where we are all valued for who we are, a world where we express our individuality without any concern.
-No woman should ever be “judged” or held back by her appearance.
+We want to see a world where we are all valued for who we are, a world where we express our individuality without any concern or consequence.
+No woman should ever be “judged” or held back by her hair.

-Join us in creating real change that will impact the confidence that Black women and girls feel in expressing themselves.
-Follow @Dove on Twitter and #TheCROWNAct to see the status of The CROWN Act.
-We encourage you to write to your legislators to encourage them to introduce and pass anti-hair discrimination legislation in your state.
+Join us in creating real change that will impact the freedom that Black women and girls feel in expressing and celebrating their beauty.
+Follow @Dove and visit #TheCROWNAct.com to see the progress we’re making together.
+Write to your legislators to encourage them to introduce and pass anti-hair discrimination legislation in your state.
 Below is an easy to use letter template for you to download.